You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Overview

-RNTL v14 is a major release that drops support for React 18 and fully embraces React 19's async-first paradigm.
-Key changes include:
+RNTL v14 drops support for React 18 and adopts React 19's async rendering model.
+Here's what changed:

-• Async APIs by default: render, renderHook, fireEvent, and act are now async
+• render, renderHook, fireEvent, and act are now async

-• New renderer: Switched from deprecated React Test Renderer to Test Renderer
+• Switched from deprecated React Test Renderer to Test Renderer

-• API cleanup: Removed deprecated APIs (update, getQueriesForElement, UNSAFE_root, concurrentRoot option)
+• Removed deprecated APIs: update, getQueriesForElement, UNSAFE_root, concurrentRoot option

-• Safe container API: Reintroduced container which is now safe to use
+• Reintroduced container API, which is now safe to use

 React 18 Users